MarketingFebruary 23, 2026

 • Tell everyone you know.
 So many people miss this obvious step, but it’s a really important and easy one.
 Broadcast your new startup to your network on social media, email people, talk about it with everyone who might be interested.
 Encourage them to visit the website and sign up, and nag people to share it with their networks too.
 You might become a pain in the backside within your social circle, but I’m sure they will still love you and more importantly, want to support you.

-• Go through this list of 280 directories where you can publish your startup.
+• It’s a bit outdated at this point (2023), but you can also go through this list of 280 directories where you can publish your startup.
 This is an excellent curated list of places where you can share the URL of your startup, which will not only give you direct traffic but also generate fantastic SEO opportunity.
+If you’ve got a bit of money to invest, you could grab this list, stick it in a database in Clay and use their AI enrichment APIs to clean/update the list (I’l write an article about that at some point soon).

 That should be enough to get you over the 100 users mark.
 If it doesn’t, use this as a signal that your product or idea may not be of interest, and you should re-evaluate.
 Or, keep reading to try some of the other tactics below.